K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Introduction

 In the case when the connected component $\mbox{Aut}(X)_{0}$ containing the identity of the the automorphism group is trivial, i.e. $X$ admits no non-trivial holomorphic vector fields, it was shown by Stoppa \cite{st} that the existence of a constant scalar curvature metric in $c_{1}(L)$ indeed implies that $(X,L)$ is K-polystable.
-The case when $\mbox{aut\ensuremath{(X)}}$ is non-trivial leads to highly non-trivial complications, related to the case when $DF=0$ and was treated by Mabuchi in a series of papers \cite{ma2,ma3}.
-In this note we will be concerned with the special case when $\omega$ is a \emph{Kähler-Einstein metri}c of positive scalar curvature.
+The case when $\mbox{Aut}(X)_{0}$ is non-trivial leads to highly non-trivial complications, related to the case when $DF=0$ and was treated by Mabuchi in a series of papers \cite{ma2,ma3} (see also \cite{st-sz} where it is shown that if $c_{1}(L)$ contains an extremal Kähler metric, then $(X,L)$ is K-polystable with respect to all test configurations whose $\C^{*}-$action commutes with a maximal torus of automorphisms).
+In this note we will be concerned with the special case when $\omega$ is a \emph{Kähler-Einstein metric} of positive scalar curvature.
 Equivalently this means that the Ricci curvature of $\omega$ is positive and constant:

 i.e. $L$ is the anti-canonical line bundle $-K_{X}$ and $X$ is a Fano manifold.
-In the seminal paper of Tian \cite{ti1} it was shown, in the case when $\mbox{Aut}(X)_{0}$ is trivial, that $X$ is K-stable along all test configurations $\mathcal{X}$ with normal central fiber $\mathcal{X}_{0}$ (in particular the central fiber has no multiplicities).
-Here we will show that the assumption on $\mbox{Aut}(X)_{0}$ can be removed, as well as the normality assumption on $\mathcal{X}_{0}.$ In fact, we will allow $X$ to be a general, possibly singular, Fano variety and prove the following \begin{thm} Let $X$ be a Fano variety admitting a Kähler-Einstein metric.
+In the seminal paper of Tian \cite{ti1} it was shown, in the case when $\mbox{Aut}(X)_{0}$ is trivial, that $X$ is K-stable along all test configurations $\mathcal{X}$ with normal central fiber $\mathcal{X}_{0}.$ Here we will show that the assumption on $\mbox{Aut}(X)_{0}$ can be removed, as well as the normality assumption on the central fiber $\mathcal{X}_{0}.$ In fact, we will allow $X$ to be a general, possibly singular, Fano variety and prove the following \begin{thm} Let $X$ be a Fano variety admitting a Kähler-Einstein metric.
 Then $X$ is K-polystable. \end{thm} It should be pointed out that, following Li-Xu \cite{l-x}, we assume that the total space $\mathcal{X}$ of the test configuration is normal to exclude some pathological test-configurations that had previously been overlooked in the literature (as explained in \cite{l-x} ).
-As follows from the results of Ross-Thomas \cite{r-t} this does not effect the notion of K semi-stability.
-Moreover, by a remark of Stoppa \cite{st-1} K-polystability for all normal test configuration is equivalent to having $DF(\mathcal{X},\mathcal{L})\leq0$ for all test configurations with equality iff $(\mathcal{X},\mathcal{L})$ is isomorphic to a product away from a subvariety of codimension at least two.
+As follows from the results of Ross-Thomas \cite{r-t} this does not affect the notion of K semi-stability.
+Moreover, by a remark of Stoppa \cite{st-1} K-polystability for all normal test configuration is equivalent to having $DF(\mathcal{X},\mathcal{L})\geq0$ for all test configurations with equality iff $(\mathcal{X},\mathcal{L})$ is isomorphic to a product test configuration away from a subvariety of codimension at least two.